minprog/hangman/classic/hangman.md

 4. Think about the internal structure of the class: what variables do you need to support all expected operations?
 Write your ideas below the diagram.

-Finally, take your class diagram and discuss it with a teaching assistant (via Zoom!) before you continue with the next step.
 Do not share your diagram with other students until after the assignment is fully completed by everyone.

-Add your diagram and comments to a file called `analysis.pdf`.
+Add your diagram and the answers the the questions to a file called `analysis.pdf`.
 You will add more to it in assignment 3.

 ## Assignment 2

-Having discussed your diagram, and having changed it based on the feedback and questions from your teaching assistant, you can implement your `Lexicon` class.
+Having created your diagram, you can implement your `Lexicon` class.
 Place it inside the `hangman.py` source file above the started code.

 Note that the loading of words is demonstrated in Harvard's [Python lecture](/lectures/python-david)!
 It uses a **set** to store words, but that is not necessarily the best choice for this problem.
 Adapt the code as needed.